-Independent testing was performed on an earlier revision of the TOE.
+Independent testing for the previous certification was performed on an earlier revision of the TOE.
 The assurance gained from testing on an earlier revision has been assessed to be valid for the final TOE version, because the changes introduced were minimal and did not have an impact on the TSF.